Whitley Strieber: The Whitman Massacre

 He shot two girls in the stomach right behind me, thirty feet away from me.
 And they were lying there in the grass, screaming, begging, pleading for help, trying to crawl along.
 One girl's legs wouldn't work.
 The other one was vomiting pieces of herself out of her mouth.
 And I could smell the blood and the odor of their stomachs, what was in their stomachs and their colons.
 The smell was horrible coming out of these poor kids, two young coeds.
 And he did that to get me and this other guy who was hiding behind this embankment to come out.
 I stayed there.
 I was sick with dread, watching them die, knowing that that gun was waiting.
 And the other guy suddenly went out and tried to pull one of them away and got shot in the head and killed.
 Whitman just shot the top of his head off.

-I stayed right where I was for a long, long time — until I saw them, with my own eyes, bringing Whitman's body out.
-The ambulance men came up to me and said, 'You can come out now, he's dead.'
+I stayed right where I was for a long, long time—until I saw them, with my own eyes, bringing Whitman's body out.
+The ambulance men came up to me and said, "You can come out now, he's dead."
 But I would not move until I saw him.

-Critics including panelists on the British television discussion programme After Dark questioned Strieber about his statements in Communion about not having been at the Whitman shooting.
+Critics including panelists on the British television discussion program After Dark questioned Strieber about his statements in Communion about not having been at the Whitman shooting.
 Strieber announced that in his latest book, Transformation, he had changed his mind and decided he had witnessed the shooting.
-Despite this, according to public information, no "little boy on a bicycle" was killed by Whitman that day.
+Despite this, according to public information, no "little boy on a bicycle" was killed by Whitman that day, although a 17-year-old male riding a bicycle was non-fatally shot near the West Mall entrance.
 Further, according to Ed Conroy in his Report on Communion, Strieber's mother stated during an interview that Strieber had been in Austin the day of the shooting, but not on campus.